 Once again, what Paul wrote about society in his day and age is also true of our own.

 Would you agree with me?

-Paul and the other New Testament writers don't just bemoan the state of the world.
+Paul and the other New Testament writers didn't bemoan the state of the world.
 They didn't just long for the return of Christ to make all things new.
 They didn't hunker down, shutting out the world as much as possible.
 They dared to declare that there is a better way for us to live, here and now.

 And now I will show you the most excellent way.